Allyson-Robert/Allyson-Robert/README.md

 ### Hi there 👋

 Apparently I host LaTeX templates.
+I have also been invited three years in a row to host a LaTeX workshop at Hasselt University.
+You can find the course material [here](https://allyson-robert.github.io/filii-latex/)

 Here is  handy dandy table showing the various templates and their use.

 | Name               | Description                                                                                                                   |